Ensure Your Business Complies with California Privacy Law: Practical Tips for Handling Privacy Rights Requests

 2. Have a clear, accurate and complete privacy notice: Make sure your privacy notice complies with the requirements of the CCPA and clearly states how you collect, use, disclose, and protect personal information in an easy-to-understand way.

-3. Set up mechanisms for individuals to submit their privacy requests to your company: If an individual wants you to delete, correct, or limit how you use their personal information, they need a way to submit such requests to you.
+4. Set up mechanisms for individuals to submit their privacy requests to your company: If an individual would like to know what personal information is collected on them or wants you to delete, correct, or limit how you use their personal information, they need a way to submit such requests to you.
 This could include setting up a toll-free number, a web form, or an email address.
 You will need a process to verify their identity, and the authority of their authorized agents.

-Protecting consumers’ privacy and meeting your CCPA obligations (such as your consumer privacy rights obligations) is critical for building and maintaining trust in your business.
+Protecting consumers’ privacy and meeting your CCPA obligations is critical for building and maintaining trust in your business.
 Don’t let the complexity of the task hold you back.
 Let VeraSafe’s team of privacy law and IT professionals simplify the process for you by ensuring that you have the necessary policies, notices, and procedures in place, and even handling your consumer privacy rights requests on your behalf.
 Engaging VeraSafe will allow you to focus on what you do best – running your business.
-Take a step towards CCPA compliance and peace of mind by learning more about our CCPA Compliance Service and contact us today to get started
+Schedule a free consultation to get started.

 Related topics: CCPA, US Privacy Laws, Compliance Tools and Advice